KennthShang/HostPredictionReview/README.md

 ## Instructions

-This repository store the results reported in the paper.
-There are four main folder:
+This repository stores the results reported in the paper.
+There are four main folders:

 * Data: The raw data used in the experiments, including sequences and CSV files
 * Benchmark: The scripts/commands to run the host prediction tools and their outputs.
 We also provide a NoteBook to generate the results reported in the paper.
-* FeatureExploration: The intermidiate files for analyze biological features.
+* FeatureExploration: The intermediate files for analyzing biological features.
 We also provide a NoteBook to generate the results reported in the paper.
 * Figures: The figures used in the paper.

-Detiled information can be found via the README in each folder.
+Detailed information can be found via the README in each folder.
 The data can also be found via Zendo: https://doi.org/10.5281/zenodo.16975470

 ### Reproduce results